 Many states have restrictions on how much a property can charge in rental deposits, whether that includes security deposits or pet deposits.
 Usually, this amount cannot exceed the monthly rent.
 Before you set a deposit rate, be sure you understand how much to charge without getting your business into legal trouble.

-To learn about property management laws and tenant rights in your state, click here.
+To learn about property management laws and tenant rights in your state,

 INVEST IN ADVANCED TECHNOLOGY FOR YOUR PROPERTY

 Effectively managing a property can be challenging for any property manager — even if they have a strong team on their side.
-One thing that can make property management easier and more efficient is property management technology.
-Here are some game-changing property management technologies that can streamline the way you manage commercial and residential properties.
+One thing that can make property management easier and more efficient is

 CLOUD-BASED DOCUMENT MANAGEMENT